 Curricular Connections: Topic A: Creating Colour; Topic B: Seasonal Changes; Topic D: Senses; Topic E: Needs of Animals and Plants

-Grade 2 Exploring Small Animals and Environment/Winter Wonders: Spring and Fall participants take part in a pond study Exploring Small Animals and Environment.
+Grade 2 Exploring Small Animals and Environment/Winter Wonders: Spring and Fall participants take part in a pond study and/or bug hunt exploring small animals and their environment.
 Winter Wonders’ participants experience the environment from the perspective of a small animal and its adaptations to winter.
 Recommended half day field trip.

 Curricular Connections: Topic A: Exploring Liquids; Topic B: Buoyancy and Boats; Topic D: Hot and Cold Temperatures; Topic E: Small Crawling and Flying Animals

-Grade 3 Animal Life Cycles: Aquatic invertebrates and insect galls will be studied demonstrating insect life cycles and adaptations.
+Grade 3 Animal Life Cycles: Aquatic invertebrates and insect galls are studied to investigate insect life cycles and adaptations.
 Recommended half day field trip with pond study in spring or fall.